ed-barberis/fso_cco_lab_guide/content/20_Hands_On_Deployment/22_generate_config_files/_index.md

 +++
-title = "Generate Configuration Files" chapter = false weight = 2
+title = "Prepare Configuration Files" chapter = false weight = 2
 +++

+## Configure Kubernetes and Application Performance Monitoring

 The initial step in configuring Kubernetes and application monitoring involves creating credentials and generating a series of Helm charts.
 These charts are essential for deploying the components needed for cluster monitoring.
 The Cloud Native Application Observability (CNAO) platform offers a guided, step-by-step methodology to walk you through the entire procedure.